 Agisoft Metashape supports four types of circular coded targets (CTs): 12 bit, 14 bit, 16 bit and 20 bit.
 While 12 bit pattern is considered to be decoded more precisely, whereas 14 bit, 16 bit and 20 bit patterns allow for a greater number of CTs to be used within the same project.

-Also Cross and Circle non-coded targets are supported (see examples below), but non-coded target detection is only possible after camera alignment is finished (see the examples of non-coded cross and circular targets below).
-Inverted flag can be used to detect white targets on the black background.
-Parity check is applicable for coded targets only and means that targets can have only even number of black sectors.
+Also, Cross and Circle non-coded targets are supported (see examples below), but non-coded target detection is only possible after camera alignment is finished (see the examples of the non-coded cross and circular targets below).
+The inverted flag can be used to detect white targets on the black background.
+Parity check is applicable for coded targets only and means that targets can have only an even number of black sectors.

 1. Select Tools > Markers > Detect Markers command.

-2. In the Detect Markers dialog choose corresponding Marker Type and adjust Tolerance value.
+2. In the Detect Markers dialog choose the corresponding Marker Type and adjust Tolerance value.

 How to Create Scale Bar and Set Up Reference Distance

 Providing that before or after the shooting session some of the linear distances between the coded targets have been measured, it is possible to set up the scale of the model using this information.
 Actually, coded targets detection could be performed even after the model has been processed.